 - Spanish (Castilian)

 With a subscription to Speechling, you get access to every single one of them.
-And yeah, you’re free to switch between languages (and varying levels of each language) at any time.
-I’ve been using Speechling to practice both advanced Spanish and beginner French!
+You’re also free to switch between languages (and any level within each language) at any time.
+This makes Speechling excellent for learners of multiple languages, or those who want a Duolingo dabble focused on speaking practice/pronunciation.

 But I digress, I’m getting ahead of myself here.